Intro to Keyboard Sizes and Layouts

 Ortholiner non-standard keyboard

-Ortholiner non-standard keyboard | Drop
+Ortholiner non-standard keyboard | drop

 Do the keys on mechanical keyboards ever trigger your OCD?
 The disorganized look can feel annoying at times and can even hamper performance because of the gaps in keys.
 Ortholinear keyboard layouts provide an effective solution.